Oliver-makes-code/doggo/README.md

 ## Why a new build system?

-I started this project because I wanted to make rust interoperating with C/C++ easier.
-Initially, I will only support Clang, so I don't need to maintain sets of compiler flags and whatnot.
+Doggo's primary goal is to make building C, C++, and ASM as easy as it is to build Rust.

+A secondary goal is to decrease the difficulty of integrating Rust libraries into C/C++ codebases.

+## What compiler(s)?

+Right now, we only support Clang.
+This is to make the burden of maintaining compiler flags smaller, make prototyping faster, and add easier support for cross-compilation, leveraging LLVM's ecosystem.

 ## Why the name?